-The District may request, but shall not insist upon, a written report.
-If a report is made orally, the District official may reduce the report to written form.
-Upon receipt or notice of a report, the District official should determine whether the allegations, if proven, would constitute prohibited conduct as defined by this policy.
-If so, the District official shall authorize or undertake an investigation, regardless of whether a criminal or regulatory investigation regarding the same or similar allegations is pending.
+Upon receipt or notice of a report, the District official shall determine whether the allegations, if proved, would constitute prohibited conduct as defined by this policy.
+If so, the District shall immediately authorize or undertake an investigation, regardless of whether a criminal or regulatory investigation regarding the same or similar allegations is pending.